Ethics & Technology

 Ethical parallel track for research and innovation

-Ethical reflection in research and innovation with a range of practical tools in different phases of an innovation process.
+Ethical reflection in research and innovation with practical tools suited to the various phases of an innovation process.

-Practical working methods for ethical reflection on the impact of technology for education and professionalisation.
+Practical methods for ethical reflection on the impact of technology for education and the personal development of professionals.

 Ethical product development